Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures

 \subsection{Simulation Setting and Evaluation Metrics}

-We use the spatial structure of the state of Georgia, which contains 159 counties in Georgia.
-We consider two different spatial cluster designs.
-The first design is a three-cluster setting as illustrated in Figure~\ref{fig:three_cluster}, where geographical proximity becomes the factor that determines true cluster configuration.
-Another design is the two-cluster partition in Figure ~\ref{fig:two_cluster}.
-The first cluster consists of two disjoint parts in the top and bottom region of Georgia state.
-The counties in the middle are in second cluster.
-It is designed to mimic a common premature deaths pattern that geographically distant regions can share similar distribution pattern, and geographical proximity is not the sole determining factor for homogeneity in premature deaths distribution.
+Our analysis is based on the spatial structure of the state of Georgia, which contains 159 counties.
+Using the county-level data, we build the graph using an adjacency matrix among different counties.
+159 counties represent 159 vertices in this graph, and if a county shares a boundary with another county, then $v_i$ and $v_j$ are connected.
+This graph is used for both simulation studies and real data analysis.
+We consider two different spatial cluster designs shown in Figure~\ref{fig:cluster:design}.
+The first design consists of two disjoint parts located in the top and bottom parts of Georgia.
+A second cluster comprises the counties in the middle.
+The second design comprises three major spatial clusters.
+It is designed to mimic a common premature death pattern in which geographically distant areas can share a similar distribution pattern, and geographical proximity is not considered the only factor responsible for homogeneity in premature death rates.